ethereum/EIPs/EIPS/eip-kem.md

 It is expected that implementations cover curve supports separately from encryption support, that is, all the versions that could be derived from supported curve and supported encryption scheme, should work.

+Signatures to `R` and `signerPubKey` are applied to byte array values instead of the encoded string.

 ### UX Recommendations
 `salt` and/or `oob` data: both are inputs to the HKDF function (`oob` as “info” parameter).
 For better user experiences we suggest to require from users only one of them but this is up to the implementation.